Bike Month Riding Tips: Parking Your BikeMay 17, 2012 at 2:41 pm | Posted in Resources | 7 Comments

 - Parking your bicycle indoors is the safest option.
 Ask your employer or landlord for a bike parking area that is secure and convenient.

 - When you park your bicycle outdoors, it is vulnerable to theft and vandalism and therefore you should park your bicycle in area with foot traffic.
-If you don’t want your bicycle stolen, get an old or less known brand-name bicycles or conceal the logo with stickers to discourage thieves.
+If you don’t want your bicycle stolen, get an old or less known brand-name bicycle or conceal the logo with stickers to discourage thieves.

 Make your bicycle identifiable